VPN service

 • all other accounts can be manually granted permission if needed (such as guest and ext accounts) by making them a member of the IDM.perm.infrastructure.vpn.access group in LDAP.

-• client uses TLS-CRYPT as shared secret
+• cliens use TLS-CRYPT certificate as shared secret

 3.2 Sessions